Code-Institute-Submissions/first-project-monkees-rock-band/README.md

 ##### HTML and CSS validator
 [HTML](https://validator.w3.org/) and [CSS validators](https://jigsaw.w3.org/css-validator/) were used to validate the code.
-- HTML validator raised warnings to add heading to *Home* and *Media* section.
-These warnings were ignored as none of these sections required a main heading.
+- HTML validator raised warning to add heading to *Home* section.
+The warning is ignored as the section does not require a main heading.
 - CSS validator raised numerous warnings for codes in the external libraries used in this project.
 These warnings were ignored!
 - CSS validator raised numerous 'unknown vendor extension' warnings on custom CSS.
 These prefixes were required for box-shadow and linear-gradient properties to work in old browsers.
 Hence these warnings were ignored too!